gallenc/solent2Public/week4/webfacadeexample2/README.md

 org.solent.com504.factoryandfacade.model.service
     FarmFacade.java
     ServiceObjectFactory.java
 ```
-The details of these classes are described in the UML model.
+The details of these interfaces are described in the UML model.
+Each interface and dto also has some javadoc comments to describe their function.

 # Building the project and doing exercises